 For more instruction or education in the Denver area, check out Macwoods’ hardwood flooring installation classes.

 In the end, the decision to repair and refinish or replace hardwood is up to you, the homeowner.
 Using the advice above, the hope is that you will be confident in your choice, no matter what route you take.
-Let us help you choose the best hardwood flooring for your home.
+Let us help you select the best hardwood floors for your home.